Afternoon slump? Stressed over your workload? Need ways to de-stress or refocus after juggling work or online learning assistance with your kids?

 7. Number 4 Pose

 Alignment Points: Sit tall at the front edge of the chair with your toes facing forward and feet flat on floor.
 Keep your ankles under your knees.
 Cross an ankle over your shin either under or above the knee.
-If above knee, place supporting foot under supporting knee.
-Lengthen up and hinge forward with a straight back, leading with the heart and chin.
-Hold for three to five deep breaths.
+Or if above your knee, place a supporting foot under the supporting knee.
+Lengthen up and hinge forward with a lengthened back, leading with the heart (and chin).
+Hold for 3 to 5 deep breaths.
 Repeat on the other side.
-Benefits of Pose: Aligns shoulders.
-Stretches back and hip muscles.

 8. Seated Mountain Pose